List of Punisher supporting characters: Oscar Clemons

 Det.
 Oscar "Ozzy" Clemons first appeared in The Punisher #1 (Oct.
 2011), created by Greg Rucka and Marco Checchetto in the likeness of Morgan Freeman.

 Oscar Clemons had a personal grudge against the Punisher due to a botched case.
 Clemons has since held on to a knife that he obtained from that case.
 He was paired up with the younger detective Walter Bolt to investigate the recent massacre of a wedding with the sole survivor being the bride Rachel Cole.
 Clemons and Bolt meet with Rachel to get information, but cause Cole to become manic after learning the woman's husband died.
 Soon after, they witness the Punisher battling and killing the Vulture (Jimmy Natale) and investigate the crime scene with Carlie Cooper afterwards.
 Clemons and Bolt soon begin investigating the possibility that the Punisher has a partner whom they believe to be Rachel.
 They hold a stakeout outside Cole's apartment and are later approached by Norah Winters who lies to them about having seen Rachel.
 Clemons realizes that the Punisher and Rachel are after Christian Poulsen and his suspicions are proven true when two cops are killed (the Punisher does not kill cops).
 But during a police raid, Bolt is accidentally killed by Rachel.
 Despite this, Clemons tries to convince the police captain that Poulsen's actions are what caused Rachel to act irrationally.
 After a lengthy chase, Clemons captures Rachel after the woman attempts to die by police fire which is thwarted by the Punisher who removed the gun pins.

 Oscar Clemons in other media

 Oscar Clemons appears in Jessica Jones, portrayed by Clarke Peters.
-This version is a veteran detective, and is two years away from mandatory retirement with a full pension.
-He is the detective assigned to the murders of Bob Schlottman and Barbara Schlottman, shot to death in an elevator by their daughter Hope on Kilgrave's orders.
-After Kilgrave kills the neighbor Ruben, Jessica Jones approaches Clemons with Ruben's severed head, begging to be locked up.
-This backfires, as Kilgrave arrives and orders Clemons and the other cops present at the time to all point guns at each other, then makes them dismiss the incident as a hilarious prank.
-Later, Jessica brings Clemons to a decommissioned CDC facility where Kilgrave is being contained in a sealed room, but Trish Walker is forced to handcuff him.
-When Kilgrave escapes, he tells Clemons to remove himself from the cuffs, breaking his hand in the process.
-While securing the scene, Clemons is confronted by Will Simpson looking for Trish and Kilgrave.
-After getting Clemons to reveal Trish's location, Simpson shoots Clemons in the head, killing him instantly.
-Simpson then douses the floor in gasoline and torches the building.
-Jessica later learns about Clemons's murder when his body turns up at the morgue.
-Jessica initially suspects that Kilgrave killed Clemons, but quickly figures out Simpson was responsible.
+This version is a veteran detective who is two years away from mandatory retirement with a full pension.
+After being assigned to a case involving Kilgrave, Clemons has several encounters with Jessica Jones before he is killed by Will Simpson amidst the latter's own search for Kilgrave.